zjrball/Grammys_Analysis/README.md

 ### Recommendations
 Based on the code output, I recommended:

-- Retain the Domain Split: The lower bounce rate validates the dual-site strategy.
+- **Retain the Domain Split**: The lower bounce rate validates the dual-site strategy.

-- Post-Event Retention: Implement a "Day-After" content strategy on the professional site to capture and retain the viral traffic spillover from the awards show.
+- **Post-Event Retention**: Implement a "Day-After" content strategy on the professional site to capture and retain the viral traffic spillover from the awards show.